The Plant Room: Immersive Installation

 In ‘The Plant Room’ strange new things are made and remade.
 What emerges is not in our control.

 Like all AwhiWorld’s work, this installation is site-specific and designed specifically to support the spirit of place, in this case, the work was specifically created for Whangarei Art Museum – WAM (Northland NZ’s Regional Gallery) and supports the nearby Whangarei CBD.
 The flora images are captured in and around central Whangarei (Botanica – the regional botanical gardens, Calfer Park and Laurie Hall Park)).
 With new uploads of content every few months.
 Flora is used as a spiritual connection point between WAM and the surrounding city.

 That said, the next generation of content in The Plant Room has been sourced from inside COVID-19 bubbles with families sending in content to be processed remotely and uploaded to form the latest iteration of the work.

-Open source and maker cultural objects, code and practices underpin the practice behind the work and inform the choices of materials and technologies used.
+Open source and maker cultural objects, codes and practices underpin the practice behind the work and inform the choices of materials and technologies used.
 The Plant Room celebrates emerging ecologies where rigid concepts of digital, physical and spiritual are in flux.

-Coding languages used in this work are Pure Data (for the sound), Processing (for the image conversion), Python/Open CV (for the cameras) and Open Sound Control (OSC) to mesh these different processes together at meta level.
+Coding languages used in this work are Pure Data (for the sound), Processing (for the image conversion), Python/Open CV (for the cameras) and Open Sound Control (OSC) to mesh these different processes together at meta-level.
 Linux is the underlying computer operating system.